MakeSchool-Tutorials/Game-Of-Life-SpriteBuilder-Swift/P0-Whats-GOL/content.md

 ---
-title: What's the Game of Life?
+title: What's the Game of Life (in Swift)?
 slug: what-game-of-life
 ---